Dreyfus affair: Origins of the case and the trial of 1894

-The beginning: acts of espionage

-The origin of the Dreyfus affair, although fully clarified since the 1960s, has aroused much controversy for nearly a century.
-The intentions remain unclear.
-Many eminent historians express different hypotheses about the affair but all arrive at the same conclusion: Dreyfus was innocent of any crime or offence.

 Discovery of the "bordereau"

 The staff of the Military Intelligence Service (SR) worked around the clock to spy on the German Embassy in Paris.
 They had managed to get a French housekeeper named "Madame Bastian" hired to work in the building and spy on the Germans.
 In September 1894, she found a torn-up note which she handed over to her employers at the Military Intelligence Service.
 This note later became known as "the bordereau".
 This piece of paper, torn into six large pieces, unsigned and undated, was addressed to the German military attaché stationed at the German Embassy, Maximilian von Schwartzkoppen.
 It stated that confidential French military documents regarding the newly developed "hydraulic brake of 120, and the way this gun has worked" were about to be sent to a foreign power.

 The search for the author of the bordereau

 This catch seemed of sufficient importance for the head of the "Statistical Section", the Mulhousian Jean Sandherr, to inform the Minister of War, General Auguste Mercier.
 In fact the SR suspected that there had been leaks since the beginning of 1894 and had been trying to find the perpetrator.
 The minister had been harshly attacked in the press for his actions, which were deemed incompetent, and appears to have sought an opportunity to enhance his image.
 He immediately initiated two secret investigations, one administrative and one judicial.
 To find the culprit, using simple though crude reasoning, the circle of the search was arbitrarily restricted to suspects posted to, or former employees of, the General Staff – necessarily a trainee artillery officer.